JEP draft: Ahead-of-Time Class Loading & Linking with Any GC

 }

-Header: ... | value: 0x4002045278 | coder: ... | hash: ... | hashIsZero: ...
+header: ... | value: 0x4002045278 | coder: ... | hash: ... | hashIsZero: ...

-Header: ... | value: 5 | coder: ... | hash: ... | hashIsZero: ...
+header: ... | value: 5 | coder: ... | hash: ... | hashIsZero: ...

-To stream objects, a background thread is started early in the JVM bootstrapping process.
-When the AOT cache is opened, the thread eagerly starts materializing objects one by one.
+Using a GC-agnostic cache requires converting the logical indices back into memory addresses.
+The JVM therefore reads objects from the cache sequentially, i.e., streams them, into memory.
+When the cache is opened, a background thread eagerly starts materializing objects, one by one.
 Materializing an object involves allocating memory in the heap, initializing the object's fields according to the data in the cache, and building object references to other materialized objects via lookups in a side table.
-Since the materialized objects are Class objects, representing Java classes, it appears to the application that its classes are all loaded instantly at startup.
+When the application uses a class for the first time, it synchronizes with the background thread to ensure that the Class object for the class, and any related objects, are materialized.

 Alternatives